 Klaviyo applies a combination of data science and machine learning techniques to all of the data in your account to bring you useful and actionable insights.
-The guides covers the different types of predictive analytics data displayed in your account, the various ways Klaviyo computes this data, and guidelines for how you can utilize this data.
+This guide covers the different types of predictive analytics data displayed in your account, the various ways Klaviyo computes this data, and guidelines for how you can utilize this data.

 Please note that you will only see the Predictive Analytics section on profiles if you meet the following conditions:

 - At least 500 customers have placed an order.

 This does not refer to Active Profiles, but rather the number of people who have actually made a order with your business.
 If this section is on a profile but is blank, this means we don't have enough data on that individual to make a prediction.